Rimo0/OpenMPRDP-CLI-Python/README.md

 3. run `generate_ban_list.py` to generate a new ban list

 ### Create / delete submit
+All submits will be saved to file `submit.json`

 1. run `new_submit.py` to create a new submit

-all submits will be saved to file `submit.json`
 2. run `delete_submit.py` to delete a submit

 ### Delete server (yourself)
+You need to re-register later

 1. run `delete_server.py` to delete the server yourself from the remote server

-you need to re-register later

 ### Delete server (you trusted)
 1. run `key_management.py` and command `list` to list all the keys